School story: Thomas Hughes and successors

 Jane Eyre (1847) by Charlotte Brontë, and Dombey and Son (1848) and David Copperfield (1850) by Charles Dickens had school story elements, which generated considerable public interest and close to 100 school stories had been published between 1749 and 1857, the year that Tom Brown's School Days by Thomas Hughes appeared.
 It is perhaps the most famous of all such tales, and its popularity helped firmly establish the genre, which rapidly expanded in the decades to follow across thousands of novels.

 Hughes never wrote another school story: the sequel Tom Brown at Oxford focused on university life.
 However, more school stories followed such as F.W.
 Farrar's Eric, or, Little by Little: A Tale of Roslyn School (1858), Revd H.C.
 Adams' Schoolboy Honour; A Tale of Halminster College (1861) and A.R.
 Hope's Stories of Whitminster (1873).
 In 1870 the Education Act paved the way for universal education for children, and so gave the market for school stories a considerable boost, which led to some publishers advertising novels specifically as school stories.

 Boys' magazines also began to be published which featured school stories, the best known being Boy's Own Paper, with its first issues appearing 1879.

 Talbot Baines Reed

 Talbot Baines Reed wrote a number of school stories in the 1880s, and contributed considerably to shaping the genre, taking inspiration from Thomas Hughes.
 His most famous work was The Fifth Form at St. Dominic's (1887) (serialised 1881–82).
 It was reprinted on a number of occasions, selling 750,000 copies in a 1907 edition.
-While seated in Baines Reed's Christian values, The Fifth Form at St Dominic's showed a definite leaning from the school story as instructional moral literature for children and with greater focus on the pupils and a defined plot.
+While seated in Baines Reed's Christian values, The Fifth Form at St Dominic's showed a leaning away from the school story as instructional moral literature for children, with a greater focus on the pupils and a defined plot.